Tom and Bill Photo Gallery of

 In 1839 John Sutter arrived on the shore of the American River near its confluence with the Sacramento River.
 With the promise of a Mexican land grant, Sutter and his landing party established Sutter's Fort.
 As the settlement grew and became permanent, it attracted other businessmen looking for opportunities.
 Sutter and the people he attracted created a commercial center in the area, but it was the Gold Rush in 1848 that created the City of Sacramento.

-You can visit the site Old Sacramento - Offical Site of Old Sacramento! to learn more about the history of Old Sacramento.
+You can visit the site Old Sacramento - Official Site of Old Sacramento! to learn more about the history of Old Sacramento.

 You can visit the site Vietnam Veterans Memorial National Memorial (U.S. National Park Service) to learn more about "The Wall"..